greg2010/Athena/README.md

 - Frontend: [.env](https://github.com/greg2010/Athena/blob/master/frontend/.env)

+## Support

+If you found a bug, or have an idea how Athena can be improved, please open a Github issue.
+For any questions about the app, the process of hosting the service, and other, join our [discord][discord-invite-link].

+***Note: please do not use issues in this repository for support questions.
+Talk to us on our Discord instead.***

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Come chat with us on [discord](https://discord.gg/VMTW7MfnRN) if you have any questions, ideas or concerns.
+Come chat with us on [discord][discord-invite-link] if you have any questions, ideas or concerns.

 ### Setting up the development environment